ifk[-] keycode [toggled] (tab)statements (tab)... [else (tab)statements (tab)...]

 Similar to if.

-If the specified key is pressed, executes statements after ifk and skips statements after else (if any).
-Otherwise, skips statements after ifk and executes statements after else.
+If the specified key is pressed, executes statements after ifk and skips statements after else (if used).
+Else skips statements after ifk and executes statements after else (if used).

 Not all keys and key combinations give correct result.
 For example, on some operating systems you cannot test the Pause key.